sautermi0/ABAPTestIsolationDemo/README.md

 ltcl_call_rap_bo_mock_eml_api | RAP Business Objects | [Mock EML API Support](https://help.sap.com/docs/SAP_S4HANA_CLOUD/25cf71e63940453397a32dc2b7676947/4fa0e8a6ea0d4c45bec1afdc1ac6bd49.html?locale=en-US)

 ## Disclaimer
 All of the contents of this repository and the knowledge used to implement the examples are publicly available.
+My contributions to this repository are private and not on behalf of SAP.